Reach out! We’re available by email or phone and can answer all of your questions.

 You can also reference the ordering page for more information.

 - Assay Type Competitive ELISA

-- Sample - Lysates, Urine, Plasma, Saliva, Tissue
+- Sample Types Cell Lysates, Urine, Plasma, Saliva, Tissue Culture Media

-Adenosine-3’, 5’-cyclic monophosphate, or cyclic AMP (cAMP), is one of the most important second messengers and a key intracellular regulator.
-Discovered by Sutherland and Rall in 1957, it functions as a mediator of activity for a number of hormones, including epinephrine, glucagon, and ACTH.
+Adenosine-3’, 5’-cyclic monophosphate, or cyclic AMP (cAMP), is one of the most important second messengers and a critical intracellular regulator.
+Sutherland and Rall discovered it in 1957.
+Cyclic AMP mediates activity for several hormones, including epinephrine, glucagon, and ACTH.
 Adenylate cyclase is activated by the hormones glucagon and adrenaline and by G protein.
-Liver adenylate cyclase responds more strongly to glucagon, and muscle adenylate cyclase responds more strongly to adrenaline. cAMP decomposition into AMP is catalyzed by the enzyme phosphodiesterase.
-In the Human Metabolome Database there are 166 metabolic enzymes listed that convert cAMP.
+Liver adenylate cyclase responds more strongly to glucagon, and muscle adenylate cyclase responds more strongly to adrenaline.
+The enzyme phosphodiesterase catalyzes cAMP decomposition into AMP.
+The Human Metabolome Database lists 166 metabolic enzymes that convert cAMP.